jakevs/readmegenerator/README.md

   npm test
   ```
   ## Questions
-  If you have any questions about the repo, open an issue or contact [jakevs](https://github.com/jakevs/) directly at jakevs3@gmail.com.
+  If you have any questions about the repository, or an open issue, please contact [jakevs](https://github.com/jakevs/) directly at jakevs3@gmail.com.